OnionUI/Onion/website/versioned_docs/version-4.0/Resources/Emulators.md

 ### Bios files

-* Bios files are essential for some systems, should be named exactly as stated below and placed in the root `/BIOS` folder, unless otherwise indicated in a specific systems notes further below.
+* Bios files are essential for some systems, should be named exactly as stated and placed in `/BIOS` unless otherwise stated in the systems notes.
 Bios file names and extensions are case sensitive!

 ### Rom files

 * The roms on the included Miyoo Mini SD Card are a mixed bag which can lead to incompatibility with some emulators.
 It is highly recommended to source your own roms to get the most out of the device.
 * Rom folder names are case sensitive and differ in Onion vs the Stock Miyoo SD Card, copy your roms from system to system if coming from stock (copying the ‘Roms’ folder wholesale from the Miyoo SD card will not work).
 * Subfolders can be used inside your rom folders but ONLY one level deep (i.e. `Roms/GB/Hacks`).
+Subfolders are not compatible with miyoogamelist.xml.
-* Subfolders cannot have an apostrophe (`'`) in the name and browsing subfolders is not compatible with miyoogamelist.xml (all games will appear as one flat list).
+* Roms (and folders) with a dollar sign (`$`) or apostrophe (`'`) in the name are not supported, rename them.
 * If you add new roms to a system, highlight the system in the Games tab and press <kbd>SELECT</kbd> › `Refresh all roms`.
 * To add a game to your Favorites list, highlight the game in the game list and press <kbd>SELECT</kbd> › `Add to favorites`.